Haulund/core-java-practise/README.md

 HashMap:

     1. Copy all of the mappings from one HashMap to another.
-    2. Get the square all values in a HashMap<Integer, Integer> and get the sum.
+    2. Get the square of all values in a HashMap<Integer, Integer> and get the sum.

 ## Theory